 The 15 actions summarised below will help employer organisations across the UK to tackle racism at a strategic and systemic level.
+You can download a poster showing the 15 actions.

 They cover areas that experts have pointed out are crucial to establish more equitable workplaces, including improving accountability and debiasing recruitment processes.